What Fire and Carbon Monoxide Alarm Should You Buy?

 The Ei3018 Carbon Monoxide Alarm has a proven electrochemical sensor to monitor CO levels.
 With a different sounder pattern to differentiate the CO alarm to any fire alarms in the house, the Ei3018 also features different flash rates of its red LED to indicate the level of CO detected.
 For the battery-operated version, the Ei208WRF RadioLINK+ Battery Carbon Monoxide Alarm would be suitable.

-Whether or not you require a mains or battery powered fire alarm depends on the power systems within your home.
+Whether or not you require a mains or battery-powered fire alarm depends on the power systems within your home.

-Mains powered alarms physically connect to your home’s mains power supply, either from the distribution board or a local lighting circuit.
+Mains-powered alarms physically connect to your home’s mains power supply, either from the distribution board or a local lighting circuit.
 This connection must be a permanent mains feed.

-Many mains powered fire alarms operate with a back-up battery source, whether that be a replaceable 9V alkaline battery, or a rechargeable 10-year lithium-ion battery which would be the more favourable option as it will not need replacing.
+Many mains-powered fire alarms operate with a back-up battery source, whether that be a replaceable 9V alkaline battery or a rechargeable 10-year lithium-ion battery, which would be the more favourable option as it will not need replacing.

-All of Aico’s mains powered alarms have a battery back-up.
+All of Aico’s mains-powered alarms have a battery backup.
 This battery backup is important to ensure full operation of the alarm in the event of a mains failure.

 Battery-powered alarms operate solely with either a replaceable battery or a built-in lithium-ion battery.
 Aico’s 600 Series alarms all feature 10-year lithium-ion batteries.
-These are tamperproof and will not need to be changed at any point in the alarm’s lifespan, making them hassle free and easy to use.
+These are tamperproof and will not need to be changed at any point in the alarm’s lifespan, making them hassle-free and easy to use.

 Uncover the difference between mains-powered and battery-operated alarms.

 Fire alarm grades are used to place fire alarms under a particular set of criteria.
 A grade is assigned to each individual type of alarm.
-In most cases, what grade of alarm you should choose is dependent on the type of property, the needs of the occupants and legislative or regulatory requirements.
+In most cases, the grade of alarm you should choose is dependent on the type of property, the needs of the occupants and legislative or regulatory requirements.

-Grades of alarms are distinguished as below:
+Grades of alarms are distinguished as follows:

 Information on Grade A, Grade C, and Grade F2 alarms can be found on our British Standards page.
 Aico do not manufacture fire alarms to meet these fire alarm grades.